-Since our formation in 1984, Inntel have been aware that doing the right thing for the environment and for society are important as we address the impacts that our business has on the environment and the local community.
+Since our formation in 1984, Inntel has been aware that doing the right thing for the environment and for society are important as we address the impacts that our business has on the environment and the local community.

 We promote good sustainability practice and we help our clients and supply partners to do the same.
 Our environmental accreditation is independently audited every 6 months.

-Inntel were recently awarded a Gold accreditation from Essex County Council as part of their Sustainable Business Travel Scheme.
+Inntel was recently awarded a Gold accreditation from Essex County Council as part of their Sustainable Business Travel Scheme.
 The project aims to increase the take up of alternative travel.
 Managing our environmental impact is very important to Inntel and we work hard to promote the concept and make it as easy as possible for staff to leave their cars at home.
 The travel plan introduced by Inntel gives detailed information and incentives to staff on the benefits of walking, cycling, car sharing and taking public transport.
 Promotional activities include National Walk to Work Week, National Bike Week and National Leave your Car at Home Week.

 Investing for the future

 Inntel is pleased to advise that it trialled its first apprenticeship position in 2013 in partnership with TheLightBulb, a local training provider.
-Inntel’s first apprentice has been very successful resulting in full time employment and we are currently looking to recruit a further 3 apprenticeships throughout the business.
+Inntel’s first apprenticeship placement was very successful resulting in full time employment for the individual at Inntel, and we are currently looking to recruit a further 3 apprentices throughout the business.
 It should also be noted that we do not adhere to the apprenticeship salary structure and pay the same wage as we would do for non-apprenticeship staff, which is aligned to the ‘living wage’ principles.

 We also operate less formal apprenticeships schemes whereby individuals that are keen to progress throughout the business or into departments outside of their current job role can ‘trial’ other jobs.
 This involves setting objectives and training schedules specific to the individuals needs to enable them to experience, at first hand their elected positions.
 If the outcome is successful for both parties, then the business will support the individual’s desire to move as much as possible.